 This set of tools can help accelerate your images up to 9x.

-srcset or the
+srcset attribute or the

 While accelerating your media improves your conversions, using less bandwidth cuts your traffic costs.

-Here is the list of errors you might get when using Media Proxy:
+Here's a list of errors you might get when using Media Proxy: